DoctorBJones/datadictionary/cran-comments.md

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There are two NOTEs:

-This is the first submission for this package.
+* This is the first submission for this package.

+* This package currently fails the check for the dev version of Ubuntu.
+It passes checks for all other platforms.

 ## Downstream dependencies